Tamara Ivanyutina: Trial and sentence

 45-year-old Tamara Ivanyutina, her older sister Nina Matzobory, as well as their parents - Anton Mitrofanovich and Maria Fedorovna Maslenko, appeared before the court on charges of committing numerous poisonings, including fatalities.
 The investigators and the court found that the family for 11 years, in selfish interests, and also personal hostility, committed numerous murders and attempted murders to kill various persons by poisoning them.

 According to the current deputy chairman of the Constitutional Court of Ukraine, S.M.
-Vinokurov, who worked during the investigation as a senior investigator for particularly important cases in the city prosecutor's office in Kiev, proving that this was the largest case of thallium poisonings fixed in the USSR.
+Vinokurov, who worked during the investigation as a senior investigator for particularly important cases in the city prosecutor's office in Kyiv, proving that this was the largest case of thallium poisonings fixed in the USSR.
 In total, 40 cases of poisonings committed by the family were proven, 13 of which were fatal.
 At the same time, the largest number of poisonings (9) and assassination attempts (20) was committed personally by Tamara Ivanyutina.
 The trial lasted about a year, Ivanyutina did not admit her guilt and refused to apologise to the victims' families.
 All defendants were found guilty of murder and attempted assassination committed through poisoning.

 Execution

-Ivanyutina was sentenced to death and executed in 1987.
+Ivanyutina was sentenced to death and executed in 1990.
 Her accomplices were sentenced to various terms of imprisonment: Nina was sentenced to 15 years (her further fate is unknown) and their parents to 10 and 13 years, both dying in custody.
-During the investigation, Ivanyutina admitted that her dream was to buy a GAZ car.
+During the investigation, Ivanyutina admitted that her dream was to buy a GAZ Volga car.
 She also tried to bribe an investigator, promising him "a lot of gold".
 Refusing to admit her guilt, she explained at her trial that she did not have "a good upbringing".
+In reality, her parents had taught her to poison those who were unwanted.

-This unusual case was one of only three confirmed instances of a woman executed in the post-Stalin Soviet Union – the others were the 1979 execution of Antonina Makarova for her activities on the WWII Eastern Front, and the 1983 execution of Berta Borodkina for embezzlement and bribery.
+This unusual case was one of only three confirmed instances of a woman executed in the post-Stalin Soviet Union – the others were the 1979 execution of Antonina Makarova for her activities on the WWII Eastern Front, and the 1985 execution of Berta Borodkina for embezzlement and bribery.
 Ivanyutina's case is still included in Ukraine's training materials for criminal procedures.